 - Specialty Areas (Labor & Delivery, Pediatrics)

 - Community (Physician Office, Public Health, Department of Corrections)

 - Skilled Nursing Facilities

 - The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12 month period.

 - Seventy percent (70%) or more of students will earn an Associate level degree in nursing within three years of enrollment in the first nursing course (150% of the stated nursing program length).

-- Graduates will rate overall program satisfaction at average or above (>3.5) on a 1-4 point scale.
+- Graduates will rate their overall program satisfaction >3.5 on a 1-4 point scale.

-- Employers of the nursing program graduates will rate preparation of graduates at average or above (>3.0) on a 1-4 point scale.
+- Employers of nursing program graduates will rate the overall job preparation of graduates >3.0 on a 1-4 point scale.

 - Ninety percent (90%) of the Nursing graduates will be employed in nursing 6-12 months after graduation.

 - Thirty percent (30%) of the Nursing graduates will report pursuing education towards a BSN degree at 6-12 months after graduation.